Appointing guardians for your children in your Will; who will look after your children if both parents die?

 Choosing a guardian is probably one of the most difficult tasks for parents.
 It is hard for any parent to imagine anyone else parenting their own child.
 But it is also one of the most important things a parent can do to ensure their child’s future well-being and that their child is looked after by the person that THEY consider to be most suitable for the job.
 Failing to appoint a guardian can have devastating effects on both the child and the surviving family.
 It is important to take steps to have your Wills done and make sure they properly address this vital issue.

-For further information on appointing a guardian for your child in your Will please contact our Wills and Estates and Family Law Department Manager, Donna Tolley on direct line 07 5506 8241, email [email protected] or free call 1800 621 071 to book for free 30 minutes appointment to come in an discuss your Estate Planning with one of our dedicated Estate Planning lawyers.
+For further information on appointing a guardian for your child in your Will please contact our Wills and Estates and Family Law Department Manager, Donna Tolley on direct line 07 5506 8241, email email@example.com or free call 1800 621 071 to book for free 30 minutes appointment.
+We have a dedicated specialist Wills and Estates and Family Law team that practice exclusively in this complicated area.